 Nature (Lond.), 182, 670-71, 1958.

-Porter shared the Nobel Prize with G.M.
-Edelman (No. 2578.39) in 1972 for his work on the separation of antibody molecules.
+In 1972 Porter shared the Nobel Prize in Physiology or Medicine with G.M.
+Edelman (No. 2578.39) "for their discoveries concerning the chemical structure of antibodies."

 • 2578.26